 Each year, there are thousands of pilgrimages to the holy city of Varanasi.
-At sunrise taking a boat tour along the river is a great way to see the ghats…a dip in the Ganges River is considered to be both, holy and purifying.
+Taking a boat on the Ganges along the river is a great way to see the ghats…a dip in the Ganges River is considered to be both, holy and purifying.

 My boat cruise down the ganges at 6A felt beautifully special …and not, with reason that at least a 100 of other tourist boats were out on the waters racing to make the length of the Ganges before sunrise!

-Table of Contents: Things to Know about Sunrise Boat Rides on the Ganges of Varanasi
+Table of Contents: Things to Know about Sunrise Boat on the Ganges of Varanasi

-Why should you take sunrise boat ride on the Ganges in Varanasi?
+Why should you take sunrise boat on the Ganges in Varanasi?

 By boat is the only way to see the overall bathing ghat life, morning sun salutations, chanting, meditations, yoga postures and people washing their clothes on Ganges.
 Even Indians do it.